 - The fluke notch – the shape of the notch between the two flukes can be used for identification purposes, especially when combined with other features.

 Thanks to Libby Eyre, Zoologist and Marine Mammal expert, for putting these tips together.

 Conservation and Gathering Data

 All this information helps us learn more about the whales and with learning how to preserve the species.

 Currently we provide Fluke ID photos to a number of organisations and are happy for any and all researchers to use our data free of charge.
-Check out our current fluke collection on flickr:
+Check out or add to our current fluke collection on DropBox: